-Life As a Television, Video, and Motion Picture Camera Operator
+What You Need to Know About Television, Video, and Motion Picture Camera Operator

-Video Camera Operator Responsibilities
+Life As a Video Camera Operator

 - View films to resolve problems of exposure control, subject and camera movement, changes in subject distance, and related variables.